Lovlina Borgohain

 Lovlina Borgohain (born 2 October 1997) is an Indian boxer.
 She won a bronze medal at the 2020 Olympic Games in the women's welterweight event, becoming only the third Indian boxer to win a medal at the Olympics.
-She won bronze medal at the 2018 AIBA Women's World Boxing Championships and the 2019 AIBA Women's World Boxing Championships.
+She won gold medal at 2023 IBA Women's World Boxing Championships and bronze medals at the 2018 AIBA Women's World Boxing Championships and the 2019 AIBA Women's World Boxing Championships.
 Borgohain is the first female athlete and the second boxer from Assam to represent the state in the Olympics.
 In 2020, she became the sixth person from Assam to receive Arjuna Award.

 Early life

-Borgohain was born on 2 October 1997, and hails from the Golaghat district of Assam.
+Borgohain was born on 2 October 1997, and hails from Baramukhia village, Golaghat district, Assam.
 Her parents are Tiken and Mamoni Borgohain.
 Her father Tiken is a small-scale businessman and struggled financially to support his daughter's ambition.
-A former Muay Thai practitioner, Lovlina, as the youngest of three sister-siblings, got interested in boxing after seeing her twin sisters, Licha and Lima take up kickboxing and followed the same trail.
+A former Muay Thai practitioner, Lovlina, as the youngest of three sister-siblings, became interested in boxing after seeing her twin sisters, Licha and Lima, take up kickboxing and followed the same trail.
 The Sports Authority of India held trials at her high school Barpathar Girls High School, where Borgohain participated.
 She was noticed and selected by renowned Coach Padum Chandra Bodo at the SAI STC Guwahati from 2012 to learn basics of boxing and to achieve the excellence in boxing.
 She was later coached by Sandhya Gurung.

 Career

-She won gold medal at the 1st India Open International Boxing Tournament in New Delhi and silver medal at the 2nd India Open International Boxing Tournament in Guwahati.
+She won gold medal at the 1st India Open International Boxing Tournament in New Delhi in 2018 and silver medal at the 2nd India Open International Boxing Tournament in Guwahati.

 Borgohain's career's biggest break came when she was selected to participate in the 2018 Commonwealth Games welterweight boxing category.
 However, her announcement was the subject of controversy after it was found out that she hadn't received any official intimation about her selection.
 She found out about her selection after the story broke at a major media outlet.
 At the Commonwealth Games, she lost to Sandy Ryan from the UK in the quarterfinals.
 Sandy Ryan eventually went on to win gold in that category.

 Her selection in the 2018 Commonwealth Games was attributed to her success at the inaugural India Open – an international boxing championship held in February 2018 – where she won a gold medal in the welterweight category.
 She had also won the bronze medal at the Asian Boxing Championships in Vietnam in November 2017 and the bronze medal at the President's Cup held in Astana in June 2017.

 She later won a silver medal at the Ulaanbaatar Cup in Mongolia in June 2018 and a bronze medal at the 13th International Silesian Championship in Poland in September 2018.